Creatersin/Creatersin/README.md

 - 👋 Hi, I’m @Creatersin
-- 👀 I’m interested in 3D modeling, Designing, Coding and mnearly every thing about computer
+- 👀 I’m interested in 3D modeling, Designing, Coding and nearly every thing about computer
 - 🌱 I’m currently learning Python, C, HTML, CSS (In my university) and Blender, Adobe designing programs on my own
 - 💞️ I’m looking to collaborate on (Nothing for the moment, why you collaborate with me?)
 - 📫 How to reach me (You can't. but if you want, ersindemir5838@gmail.com )